 - Variation that might have occurred in expense

-- If the increase in retained earnings are in proportion to the increase in profit of the business.
+- If the increase in retained earnings is in proportion to the increase in profit of the business.

 - Helps to compare income statements of two or more periods

-- Recognises the changes happening in the financial statements of the organization, which will help investors in making decisions about investing in the business.
+- Recognises the changes happening in the financial statements of the organisation, which will help investors in making decisions about investing in the business.

 2. Common-Size Balance Sheet:

-A common size balance sheet is a statement in which balance sheet items are being calculated as the ratio of each asset in relation to the total assets and for the liabilities, each liability is being calculated as a ratio of the total liabilities.
+A common size balance sheet is a statement in which balance sheet items are being calculated as the ratio of each asset in relation to the total assets.
+For the liabilities, each liability is being calculated as a ratio of the total liabilities.

 Common-size balance sheets can be used for comparing companies that differ in size.
 The comparison of such figures for the different periods is not found to be that useful because the total figures seem to be affected by a number of factors.